 Sri Lanka’s neighbor to the north, India, has a similar leniency to marijuana.
 Although it’s technically illegal, it’s so prevalent that you can even purchase cannabis from government-owned shops in the form of bhang, a type of weed-milkshake.
 Some Indian states have legalized or decriminalized personal use ganja, making it even easier to get some on your holiday.

 While most Asian countries are pretty restrictive — such as Indonesia, where simple possession can lead to a four-to-twelve year prison sentence — in Laos, weed is both culturally accepted and readily available.
-Yes, it’s still technically illegal, but it’s easy enough to come by.

-Just like in Laos, weed is both accepted and available — even if its not quite legal.
+In 2020, the government gave the green light for the production and export of medical cannabis, giving a thumbs up to this groovy plant’s medicinal benefits.
+And just like in Laos, weed is both accepted and available — even if its not quite legal.
 Keep your eye out at restaurants especially, where any dish marked “happy” is most likely sporting some THC infused ingredients.

 Cannabis Culture in Central America and The Caribbean